Year 7 & 8

 School will provide distinctive Student Leader ties or badges so that students can be easily identified around school site by all members of the community.
 The Student Leaders will be rewarded for their services, by certificates, recognition in Assemblies, and any other methods that the Executive Principal deems fit.

 A Head and Deputy student leader will represent the Student Leadership Group.
 These leaders will be chosen by the student leaders themselves through a democratic process.
-The Head Student Leader will report to the Parliament every half term.

 Student Leader duties will cover a number of areas, and students will be designated roles according to their strengths: